Snoozeds/DankRPG-aoi/README.md

 # The Guide
-Please note that this project mainly for people who want to see the code of Dank RPG, and learn from it.
-I have provided this guide for the people that wish to self host Dank RPG, but you will most likely encounter errors.
+Please note that this project mainly for people who want to see the code of DankRPG, and learn from it.
+I have provided this guide for the people that wish to self host DankRPG, but you will most likely encounter errors.
 You will have to edit some of the code yourself (e.g removing all top.gg lines, updating emotes).

 #### First of all: Note that the current version of the "main" branch is most likely not stable.
 For the most up-to-date and stable version, download the code from "releases".
 The latest release will be the latest public version of the bot.